contoso48/azcopy-from-filestorage-vm-msi-rbac/README.md

 - Assign your user as well to create a directory and upload sample files to.
 I used the Azure Portal "Browse" section.
 - Create a local folder as destination for downloading or syncing the cloud storage-based files to.
         Example:   "mkdir c:\demo"
 - Ensure the Azure VM (or other) can reach the Azure File Storage account - review network firewall settings on the storage account and ensure no corporate firewalls or proxy is blocking traffic.
-Windows Advanced Firewall "File and Printer Sharing SMB-Out" settings.
+Windows Advanced Firewall "File and Printer Sharing SMB-Out" settings is NOT NEEDED for AZCOPY, only for SMB drive mappings, such as with storage account key.
 - Ensure the Azure VM can reach EntraID URLs to login.
-Use the sample "connect" script from the Azure file share.
-   - example:  "Test-NetConnection -ComputerName <storageacctname>.file.core.windows.net -Port 445"

 # TASKS
 - Create a script file to run on the VM (Windows PowerShell extension used as example)